MobilePayDev/MobilePay-Merchant-API-Security/Merchant-onboarding.md

 2. Login and navigate to Products and click to subscribe to "Merchant Security" product.
 3. Navigate to Products, click to subscribe to your API product of interest e.g. "MobilePay AppSwitch" or "MobilePay Connect" and await approval by a MobilePay API Administrator.
 If you cannot see your product of interest, contact MobilePay and we will make sure you have the necessary rights.
 4. Prepare [your own public key] (https://github.com/MobilePayDev/MobilePay-Merchant-API-Security/blob/master/Merchant-onboarding.md#your-own-public-key) for registration.
-5. Send your public key certificate in a txt-file to developer@mobilepay.dk since a crt-file can be rejected by the mailserver.
-Please include your MobilePay API e-mail, merchant id (APP(DK/FI)XXXXXXXXXX), AppSwitch primary subscription key and your own certificate's expiration date*.
+5. Send a mail to developer@mobilepay.dk with your MerchantId, AppSwitch Primary Subscription key and your own certificate's expiration date.
+We will reply to your mail with a secure link where you can upload the certificate file.

 *You can find certificates expiration date by double clicking the created certificate and in the bottom of opened window you can find validation dates.